 If you’re not in the video production business you probably wonder why does it cost so much to make a corporate video.
-After all you can shoot videos on your phone these days and edit them yourself on the computer.
+After all, you can shoot videos on your phone these days and edit them yourself on the computer.

 While sometimes it might work out paying for a cheaper production, other times it can burn a big hole in your pocket when you end up with a video you are embarrassed to show, or a video, which simply doesn’t connect with your target audience.

-Without a clear strategy around your video you can end up going in the wrong direction in the wrong vehicle.
+Without a clear strategy around your video, you can end up going in the wrong direction in the wrong vehicle.
 Sure you might have a video at the end of the process but it if damages your brand and doesn’t achieve the outcome, what was the point?

 A good video company will spend time working with you planning a strategy that will achieve your goals.
-It is highly valuable having someone outside of your organisation asking the questions you are too close to, to ask yourself.
+It is highly valuable having someone outside of your organization asking the questions you are too close to, to ask yourself.